logo

 Reporter Kim Yong (ecok@kormedi.com)

-These days, "barefoot walking" is becoming popular.
-The claim is that walking barefoot on soil is beneficial for health.
-In addition to dedicated barefoot walking paths, some people also walk barefoot on regular hiking trails.
-However, there are people who should be cautious.
-Specifically, those with diabetes or in the early stages where blood sugar control is poor.
-Bacterial infections in the feet are a concern, and in severe cases, there is a risk of amputation.
-Let's explore the reasons why people with diabetes should avoid barefoot walking, based on data from the Korea Disease Control and Prevention Agency.
+"Barefoot walking" is trending these days.
+It's believed that walking barefoot on the ground is beneficial to one's health.
+In addition to designated barefoot walking paths, people also walk barefoot on regular hiking trails.
+However, some people should be cautious.
+Those with diabetes, pre-diabetes, or poorly controlled blood sugar levels are at risk.
+This can lead to foot infections and, in severe cases, even amputations.
+Let's explore why people with diabetes should avoid barefoot walking, based on data from the Korea Disease Control and Prevention Agency.

 ===========